An Introduction to the Bralette

-Soft cup lingerie was most popular in the 1920’s, when the “Flapper” was the ideal figure.
-Whilst the flapper silhouette was rather straight, the delicate undergarments of this era were exquisite and crafted from handmade laces, fine silks with delicate straps, and an assortment of pastel hues.
+Bralettes are nothing new — soft cup lingerie was most popular in the 1920s, when the straight “Flapper” silhouette was the ideal figure.
+The delicate undergarments of this era were exquisite and crafted from handmade laces, fine silks with delicate straps, and an assortment of pastel hues.
 Often the bralette was worn with tap pants to complete the set.
 If you’re lucky, you can still find these for sale on Etsy or eBay.

 Are you convinced of their appeal yet?
 Take a look at some of TLA's favorite modern-day bralettes.

-For a bralette to be chosen in place of an underwired bra, there needs to be structure and support.
+While these bralettes lack underwires, they still offer structure and support.
 Ideally, the bralette should have bra cups as opposed to soft fabric cups.
 Moulded cups are perfect for this style of bra and will offer modesty (if you prefer).
 The underbust frame should feel supportive.
-Look for styles which have a full underbust band (like the black Freya bra, shown below), as opposed to styles which are just a narrow elasticated band.
-In the photos below, the Freya bra has a full underbust frame.
+Look for styles that have a full underbust band (like the black Freya bra, shown below), as opposed to a narrow elasticated band only.
 The shoulder straps should be fully adjustable.
-The best fabric for this style is a soft cotton fabric blend.
+The best fabric for this style is a soft cotton blend.

-Be inspired by the golden era of Hollywood and bring back cocktail hour.
-There is something about silk, eyelash lace and guipure that is so sensual.
+Be inspired by the golden era of Hollywood, and bring back cocktail hour — and put on some especially luxe lingerie for the occasion.
 The ideal bralette for your cocktail hour (real or imaginary) should be as fancy and luxurious as you desire.
 After all, what is life without a little glamour?

 In the Boudoir

-When considering a bralette for the bedroom, support and structure is not as important.
+When considering a bralette for the bedroom, support and structure are not as important.
 However, fabrics should be luxurious.
 Lace, mesh, and bows are perfect for this type of bra.
 In addition, the boudoir bralette can have much narrower straps.